Find out more

 The let-to-buy mortgage lender allows you to raise a deposit for your next property by taking out extra borrowing without taking your current mortgage into account as a commitment.

 The projected rental income will have to cover the repayments once it's remortgaged as a buy-to-let property and you'll still need to have enough equity left in your property to meet your lender's minimum buy-to-let loan to value (LTV) ratio.

 For example, if your home is worth £200,000 and you still have £100,000 to pay on the mortgage, you might want to borrow some of your equity for a deposit on your next home.

 A let-to-buy lender with a minimum buy-to-let LTV of 75% might let you borrow £50,000 from the property as a deposit to purchase your next home and convert your previous home to buy-to-let.

-However, this can be complex and costly and you might not meet lenders' buy-to-let criteria.
+The drawbacks are that it can be complex and costly and you might not meet lenders' buy-to-let criteria.

 Some lenders will grant you consent to let on your residential mortgage, allowing you to move and let out your home for a relatively short length of time.

-However, it might be harder to get a second residential mortgage to buy another home for yourself while you have consent to let.
+But it might be harder to get a second residential mortgage to buy another home for yourself while you have consent to let.

 If you really need to move for work or other reasons, consider whether you might be better off simply selling up and going into rented accommodation for a while.

-Although you might not get the full value you'd hoped for when selling you home, it'll put you in the advantageous position of being a chain-free buyer on your next home, which could help you to drive a better bargain.
+Although you might not get the full value you'd hoped for when selling your home, it'll put you in the advantageous position of being a chain-free buyer on your next home, which could help you to drive a better bargain.